Information sitters want to know before they go

 Sitters want to know before they go to any job as much information about your children so they can prepare themselves and their goodie bags.
 Sitters look forward to meeting your child(ren), and the questions below will help us make the proper sitter placement along with prepare your sitter for the visit.
 Our quality child care providers make health and safety issues a top priority.
-We want to know about disabilities, allergies, strength and weaknesses.
+We want to know about disabilities, allergies, strength and weaknesses (this information is critical!)
 We also want to learn more about:

 How does your child react to someone new?

 - Big Reactor – communicates their feelings and doesn’t hold back.